Archive for the ‘Doctrine of Man’ Category

 2. The Fall was planned by God.

 Nothing is outside of God’s eternal plan.
 Adam’s choice of disobedience did not surprise God.
-Since God planned Christ’s death on the cross for man’s salvation before the creation of the world (Acts 2:23 [show]Acts 2:23 [23]this Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men.
-(ESV)
+Since God planned Christ’s death on the cross for man’s salvation before the creation of the world (Acts 2:23; 1 Peter 1:18 20; Revelation 13:8), the Fall must have been a part of God’s foreordained plan as well.
+However,

 because Adam committed the first sin within the confines of God’s sovereign will, his choice was not absolutely free.